 Inheritance of these gene changes can be dominant or recessive depending on the gene involved, but it is probably necessary for multiple abnormal genes to be present for the disorder to occur.
 The abnormal genes involved in HSCR can have different effects in members of the same family.
 If parents have an affected child, their chance of having another child with the disorder is increased.
 A parent who has HSCR also has an increased chance of having a child with the disorder.

 When other abnormalities are present in addition to HSCR, it is possible that the HSCR is due to a chromosomal abnormality or genetic syndrome.
 Individuals with multiple anomalies should be evaluated by a clinical geneticist in order to attempt to establish an underlying diagnosis.

 In almost all cases, treatment of HSCR requires surgery to remove the part of the colon and/or rectum that lacks the normal nerve development, and to join the two healthy ends together.
 There are three standard surgical procedures designed to correct this disorder.
 The choice of procedure is a function of the training and experience of the surgeon.
 Each procedure removes the affected part and attaches the healthy part of the bowel to the rectum completing what is known as a “pull-through” procedure.
 Currently most procedures are performed in a single stage.

-Genetic counseling may be of benefit for patients and their families.
+Genetic counseling may be of benefit for affected individuals and their families.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.